Faith-Nchifor/cmr-pidgin-pos-tagger/README.md

 # cmr-pidgin-pos-tagger
-A model for tagging cameroonian pidgin (Camtok)
+An POS tagger for cameroonian pidgin (Camtok).
+A Hidden Markov Model